Revised workplace exposure standards for respirable crystalline silica and respirable coal dust

 WHS Ministers further agreed that the revised WES for coal dust will apply from 1 October 2022 (allowing for a three year transitional period).

 For respirable crystalline silica, WHS Ministers agreed the revised WES will be implemented as soon as practicable.
 The updated WES for respirable crystalline silica will not have effect in a jurisdiction until it is implemented by that jurisdiction.
 You can find the state and territory implementation dates here.

 Safe Work Australia has published a revised version of the Workplace exposure standards for airborne contaminants with the new TWA for respirable crystalline silica.
 For more information about how and when the change to the revised WES will affect you, please contact your WHS regulator.

 Exposure to airborne hazardous chemicals in the workplace can pose significant health risks to workers.

 Most exposure to these chemicals happens when workers inhale vapours, dusts, fumes or gases, but absorption through the skin may also be a significant source of exposure for some chemicals.

 The extent to which a worker is exposed depends on the concentration of the chemical in the air, the amount of time they are exposed and the effectiveness of controls.

-Substances and mixtures may cause immediate acute health effects or it may be decades before effects become evident.
+Exposure to chemicals may cause immediate acute health effects or it may be decades before effects become evident.

-Exposure standards in Australia
+Workplace exposure standards in Australia

 Work health and safety duties